-Classrooms or groups of children with a wide range of ages are used to create a learning environment where children can learn together.
+Groups of children with a wide range of ages are used to create a learning environment where they learn together.

 The age range for these groups of children is 2-4 years.